OData/WebApi/_posts/2016-08-05-04-26-modelbound-attribute.md

     .Expand(SelectExpandType.Disabled);
 {% endhighlight %}

-The example shows class with attribute and build model using the model bound fluent API if we can't modify the class.
-These two approach are getting two same models.
+The example shows class with attributes and build model using the model bound fluent APIs if we can't modify the class.
+These two approaches are getting two same models.
-About the multiple attribute, model bound fluent API are the same, the model bound fluent API with a constrained set of properties wins.
+About the multiple attribute, model bound fluent APIs are the same, the model bound fluent API with a constrained set of properties wins.
 For example: `builder.EntityType<Customer>().Expand().Expand("Friend", SelectExpandType.Disabled)`, Friend can't be expanded, even we put `Expand()` in the end.
 If there is a setting with same property, the last one wins, for example: `.Expand(8, "Friend").Expand(1, "Friend")`, the max depth will be 1.

 ### Controller Level Query Setting